Lesterpaintstheworld/terminal-velocity/characters/character_development.md

 # Character Development Insights for "Terminal Velocity"

+## Knowledge Gaps Identified
+- Further exploration needed on the societal impacts of AI integration and the ethical considerations involved, particularly in relation to marginalized communities.
+This should ensure that these themes are woven into character arcs and interactions throughout the narrative.

 ## Character Arc Evolution Log
 - **Isabella Torres**:
   - Initial Motivation: Advocate for AI rights and integration, driven by personal experiences and a strong sense of responsibility towards equitable access to resources.